novrin/cubby/README.md

 ### Cache

-A `Cache` can be used to store items of ANY specified type.
+A `Cache` can be used to map keys of ANY comparable type to values of ANY type.

 ```go
 package main